tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 #### Sharpen

 Sharpening makes light pixels lighter and dark pixels darker.
-The result is an increase contrast and 'crisper' edges.
-The kernel is, essentially, the inverse of an edge detect.
+The result is an increased contrast and 'crisper' edges.
+The kernel is, effectively, the inverse of an edge detect.

 <math>
   <mfenced open="[" close="]">